someobserver/recurgence/pathologies/index.md

 updated_date: 2025-06-18
 ---

-At any conceivable scale, recursive systems are all subject to the same failure modes, each with an identifiable, quantifiable, maladaptive pattern.
+At any conceivable scale, recursive systems are all subject to the same failure modes, each with an identifiable, quantifiable, maladaptive pattern—

+Coherence without wisdom starts shouting conspiracy theories.
 Coherence without humility ends in ridiculous hubris.
-Coherence without wisdom starts shouting conspiracy theories.
 Humility without coherence winds up paralyzed in the face of meaning.

-Recurgent Field Theory models the modes where the making of meaning breaks down.
-Pardon that mouthful.
+Excuse this mouthful: Recurgent Field Theory models the modes where the making of meaning breaks down.
 Every pathology here has a lived pattern of dysfunction we can easily recognize in ourselves, our relationships, our institutions, and our technologies.
 Consider:

 - A fundamentalist movement has **Attractor Dogmatism**: meaning that's become so crystallized in unshakeable certainty, it resists *prima facie* evidence.